rasmusfreund/bioinf-prog-course/book/chapters/assembly_project.md

 * A list of strings, which are read names in the order in which they represent the genomic sequence.

+Hints: You know the first read is given by the first argument to the function, you also know that you can find the next read in the chain of overlapping reads by using the `find_key_for_largest_value` function, and you know that you should keep adding on reads to the chain as long as the overlap is larger than two (you can use a for-loop with an if-statement inside to check that the overlap is larger than 2).

 Example usage: assuming that `overlaps` is a dictionary of dictionaries returned by `get_all_overlaps` then:

 ```python